TomasGonzalez/3d-portfolio/README.md

 ## Modify the template to your tasting.

-There is no code required to configure the pages of the portfolio.
+There is no codeing required to configure the pages of the portfolio.
 All the settings that you will ever need to touch are set inside the

 `src/configs.js`, `./constants/pageData.js`, and `src/theme.js`